 The state had appointed Asian Development Bank consultant Ajay Saxena and principal secretary to urban development department TC Benjamin respectively to inquire into the tipping fee issue and illegal permissions granted by BMC.

-In hot water In December 2011, Congress MLAs demanded an inquiry by the crime branch or a retired high court judge in the spending of Rs 10,478 crore for water supply and Rs 4,000 crore on storm water drains by the civic body.
+In December 2011, Congress MLAs demanded an inquiry by the crime branch or a retired high court judge in the spending of Rs 10,478 crore for water supply and Rs 4,000 crore on storm water drains by the civic body.

 The BMC poll campaign saw references to the variations in the tender costs.
 But, the details say seven vital projects, worth Rs 4103.03 crore have been delayed, which will fail to meet the deadline of March 31, 2012.